oroinc/documentation/admin_guide/security/access_management_roles.rst

 | Access Level: **User** | Access Level: **Division** | Access Level: **Division** |
 +------------------------+----------------------------+----------------------------+

-Field Level ACLs
-^^^^^^^^^^^^^^^^
-All important information that comprises an entity is contained in the entity fields.
-For example, if you open any record of the **Business Unit** entity, you will see such fields as **Name**, **Organization**, **Description**, **Website**, etc.

-When you include the permission to view entity records in a role, users with such role are automatically able to see all fields of the entity.

-However, there are situations when it is desirable to hide certain fields from one group of users while still having them available for others.
-For example, both the sales team and support team require to see **Opportunity** entity records.
-But as the financial information is often considered sensitive, you may want to hide the **Budget Amount** field from the support team members.

-Is is possible to do this using Field Level ACL functionality.
-When you enable it for an entity, you can assign permissions that allow actions on a particular entity field to a role.

-For more information about the field level ACLs, see the :ref:`Permissions for an Entity Field (Field Level ACLs) <user-guide-user-management-permissions-roles--field-level-acl>` guide.

 Links
 -----

-For how role is represented on the interface, see the :ref:`Roles on the Interface <user-guide-user-management-permissions-roles--interface>` guide.
+For how a role is represented on the interface, see the :ref:`Roles on the Interface <user-guide-user-management-permissions-roles--interface>` topic.

-For what actions you can perform with roles, see the :ref:`Actions with Roles <user-guide-user-management-permissions-roles--actions>` guide.
+For what actions you can perform with roles, see the :ref:`Actions with Roles <user-guide-user-management-permissions-roles--actions>` topic.

-For examples on roles application, see the :ref:`Access Configuration Examples <user-guide-user-management-permissions-roles--examples>` guide.
+For examples on roles application, see the :ref:`Access Configuration Examples <user-guide-user-management-permissions-roles--examples>` topic.

-.. |IcRemove| image:: ../../img/buttons/IcRemove.png
-   :align: middle

-.. |IcClone| image:: ../../img/buttons/IcClone.png
-   :align: middle

-.. |IcDelete| image:: ../../img/buttons/IcDelete.png
-   :align: middle
+.. include:: ../../img/buttons/include_images.rst
+   :start-after: begin